Deliverability 101: Six steps to protect your reputation

 For Gmail and Yahoo, the new maximum spam rate is set at 0.3%, but there are a few essential things to keep in mind:

-Understanding these changes can help you navigate your email strategies more effectively!
+Understanding these requirements can help you create more effective email strategies.

 What are the benefits of maintaining low spam complaint rates?